 by Beverly Hutchinson McNeff

-Health experts have declared that we are in a worldwide pandemic.
-As serious as this sounds, and you should be taking precautions, fear does nothing to help.
+We have been in the midst of a worldwide pandemic for a year and the US has suffered 500,000 deaths as a result.
+While this continues to be a serious issue, and we need to be taking the advised precautions, fear does nothing to help.
 I know that fear is the natural knee-jerk reaction, but, as we are told in A Course in Miracles, fear only leaves us in a fog of illusions and now is the time for clarity and truth.
 With that said, we are not to deny our fearful thoughts but to clearly look at what is causing us concern and invite the Holy Spirit into those thoughts so they can be transformed into a miraculous awareness.
 As we are told in the Course…

 This world is full of miracles.
 They stand in shining silence next to every dream of pain and suffering, of sin and guilt.
 (T-28.II.12)

 Right here, within the fears of the world, the answer we need is present.
-I know many are feeling vulnerable and unsure, and we all clearly need to deal with our needs at hand.
+I know many still feel vulnerable and unsure, and we all clearly need to deal with our needs at hand.
 But let us also take quiet time to renew our minds, which is the source of true healing.

 As many of you may know, the Center is in the midst of our Lessons in Light Series which follows the forty days (traditionally known as Lent) leading up to Easter.
 This series is about releasing of our diminishing and sacrificing thoughts and awakening to our power, so it is appropriate we delve into today’s 4th Lesson in Light, “Love holds no grievances,” as it gives us a glimpse into this process.
 This lesson so boldly proclaims why our focus right now needs to be on the healing power of love…